schrepfler/jira-maven-plugin/README.md

 * Block release if all issues with fixVersion of the release version are not Closed/Resolved.
 * Generate release reports mojo
+* Capability to add a prefix/postfix to the JIRA version (as JIRA struggles supporting multiple components per project).